 5/7.
 How Osmosis Crypto will compete against Coinbase: CosmWasm

 Yes, the terminology is baffling but don’t get scared.
 This part is easy to understand

 CosmWasm is a smart contracting platform that you can hook up to the Cosmos SDK.
 It refers to the way Cosmos (Cosm) uses WebAssembly (Wasm), a coding standard that most developers are familiar with.

-Osmosis want to use CosmWasm to expand their product suite.
+Osmosis want to use CosmWasm to expand its product suite.

 Let’s pause for a moment.